 If smaller volume home builders have already built homes with sought-after floor plans, investment in professional photos and video to document what their homes look like as they are being built and once they are completed can boost overall sales velocity.

 Buyers want to know exactly what they will be getting, but this doesn’t have to mean waiting until a house is built to start lining up buyers.
-Show examples of finished homes.
-Provide photo brochures, online photo galleries, and virtual tours.
-Make it as easy as possible for new home buyers to envision life in the home you will build.
-By taking advantage of standardized floor plans and using homes you’ve built and sold to market future properties to buyers, it is possible to increase your number of pre-sells.
+Show examples of finished homes and provide photo brochures, online photo galleries and virtual tours.
+Make it as easy as possible for new home buyers to envision their life in the home you will build.
+By taking advantage of standardized floor plans and using homes you’ve built and sold to market future homes to buyers, it is possible to increase your number of pre-sales.

-Gather testimonials, too, from past customers.
-A home purchase is probably the biggest financial transaction that most consumers will make.
-It is important to have a proven record of trust and reliability as a home builder especially in a market where word-of-mouth can make or break relationships.
-This is where strong marketing can help by increasing market visibility and thereby cultivate customer confidence.
+Gather testimonials from past home buyers.
+A home purchase is probably the biggest financial transaction that most home buyers will make.
+It’s important to have a track record of trust and reliability as a home builder, especially in a market where word-of-mouth can make or break relationships.
+This is where strong marketing can help by increasing market visibility and cultivating buyer confidence.

 5 – Recoup and Redeploy Capital

-According to data compiled by the National Federation of Independent Businesses based on information from telephone surveys of small employers, 28% of cash flow problems reported by small businesses are from sales-related problems.
+According to data compiled by the National Federation of Independent Businesses, based on information from telephone surveys of small employers, 28% of cash flow problems reported by small businesses are from sales-related issues.
 Unsold inventory ties up valuable cash flow.
-Small-volume home builders make a monetary investment upfront when they purchase land and build on it.
+Smaller volume home builders make a monetary investment upfront when they purchase land and build on it.